jemjade/hw_ito_chatbot/README.md

 ## Overview

 This repository contains a project that utilizes LangChain and Streamlit to build a Retrieval Augmented Generation (RAG) application.
-The primary focus of this application is to provide insights and answers based on the South Korean Income Tax Law (소득세법).
-By leveraging advanced NLP techniques, this application enhances its responses using a combination of chat history and few-shot learning templates.
+The primary focus of this application is to provide insights and answers based on the Hanhwa G/I. By leveraging advanced NLP techniques, this application enhances its responses using a combination of chat history and few-shot learning templates.

 ## Features